 The horror genre, particularly slasher films, has been long associated with racial stereotypes.
 Whether it’s the sole black cast member in a group of white soon to be victims or playing on the horror in joke about the black guy always dying first, these stereotypes and more have been around for longer than I can recall.
 In his directorial debut, co-writer / director Dallas Jackson attempts to change the course of those conversations by having a slasher film take place in Compton, with a cast of black and Hispanic teenagers and incorporating current social issues such as police brutality and the murder rate of young black men as part of the dialogue and plot throughout the film.
-Thriller, was a really ambitious film that hit its mark at times and missed at others but all things considered, was a decent slasher flick.
+Thriller was a really ambitious film that hit its mark at times and missed at others, but all things considered it was a decent slasher flick.

 Thriller is a hard film to give a fair review to in a lot of ways.
 It never truly felt like a slasher film.
 It was low on gore (which isn’t a prerequisite by any means) but more importantly, low on suspense.
 The film never really seemed to be able to blend the two things it was aiming to be—socially conscious and horror.
 It almost felt like a tug of war of identity at times.
 The characters by slasher standards were great.
 Sure, they were cheesy at times and some of the dialogue felt really forced (not to mention slang that already felt painfully outdated) but they also felt three-dimensional and we got to spend enough time with them before the body count started piling up to see them as more than victims being lead to slaughter.